How Can I Get a Social Security Card While Living Abroad?

 Pro Tip

-Contact your FBU or embassy before applying.
-They’ll provide a specific document checklist for your situation.
+Contact your FBU or Embassy before applying.
+They will provide a specific document checklist for your situation.
+Requirements can vary slightly depending on country and individual circumstances.

-Step-by-Step: How to Apply for a Social Security Card Overseas
+How Do I Apply for a Social Security Card Overseas?
+(Step-by-Step)

 Step 1: Make an Appointment